datacarpentry/OpenRefine-ecology-lesson/episodes/01-getting-started.md

 - "Experiment with OpenRefine’s user interface."
 - "Locate helpful resources to learn more about OpenRefine."
 keypoints:
-- OpenRefine is a powerful, free and open source tool for working with messy data
+- "OpenRefine is a powerful, free and open source tool for working with messy data"
-- OpenRefine works best with data in a simple tabular format
+- "OpenRefine works best with data in a simple tabular format"
-- OpenRefine can help you split data up into more granular parts
+- "OpenRefine can help you split data up into more granular parts"
-- OpenRefine can help you match local data up to other data sets
+- "OpenRefine can help you match local data up to other data sets"
-- OpenRefine will automatically track any steps you take in working with your data
+- "OpenRefine will automatically track any steps you take in working with your data"
-- OpenRefine can help you enhance a data set with data from other sources
+- "OpenRefine can help you enhance a data set with data from other sources"
 ---

-# Lesson

 ## Motivations for the OpenRefine Lesson